RobotZapa/machineio/README.md

     - delay: when this (parent) Group is called it waits this amount of seconds before making the call to the .add group.

-## Networking (in progress)
+## Networking
-**Note: do not use outside of a secure network, the protocol is in development and has no encryption currently.**
+Encryption is a part of how the network functions, it should not be disabled.
 To access network devices you must have a server to connect everything to.
 To setup this server run machineio/scripts/server.py from the command line.
-Note: Servers are separate from the code itself.
-It can be run anywhere including on every remote client
 The remote devices will also need a connection to the server.
 To setup this up run machineio/scripts/client.py on each remote client with devices you want to access.
+Any one client cannot have more then one controller at this time.

-When creating a network Device the only thing you need different is adding Network
+Before creating a network device you must create a network.
-  * machineio.Device(protocol, com_port, **Network(server_address, server_port, client_name)**)
+  * ##### ctrl_net = machineio.Network(host, port=20801, key_file='controller.key')

+Once you have a network you can create a device
+  * ##### ctrl_net.Device(protocol, com_port=20801, client_name='default', linkfailure=machineio.kill)

 If you need to transport some data from or to device client you can do that.
-  * machineio.network.message_controller(Network_obj, name, data_return_func)
+(This will likely change)
+  * #####ctrl_net.send('data', 'controller', 'to_client_name', {'exec': code})

-If you would like to perform an action on disconnect of a client define the following.
+If you would like to perform an action if the controller cannot reach the server. takes self, the network object, as a parameter.
-  * machineio.network.linkfailure = function_obj
+  * #####ctrl_net.linkfailure = lambda self: machineio.stop('link failure')

 ## Configuration
 ### Servos